 You may wish to use a single-page web application in your project and navigate to different sections depending on which Portal is displayed in the native application.
 Navigating after the Portal is loaded reveals the page reload event to the user, whereas using the initial context mechanism to navigate before the page is loaded in the Portal provides a more immersive experience.

-For more information about using the initial context mechanism, see our guide on How To Use The PortalsPlugin.
+For more information about using the initial context mechanism, see one of the platform guides:

 The library of Core Capacitor Plugins is available out of the box and ready to use with Portals.
 We have made all core plugins available as native dependencies through Maven Central and CocoaPods so that when added to a native project, they will allow web applications in Portals to use them with no custom code required.
 By using the Capacitor Core Plugins you can save time by not having to write your own native code to take a photo or store files, for example.

-See our guide on How To Use a Capacitor Plugin.
+See one of our guides on How To Use a Capacitor Plugin: